OpenHantek/openhantek/readme.md

 ## For 6022BE
 You can adjust samplerate and use software triggering for 6022BE.
    - Support 48, 24, 16, 8, 4, 2, 1 M and 500, 200, 100 k Hz samplerates with modded firmware by [jhoenicke](https://github.com/rpcope1/Hantek6022API)
    - Support software trigger by detecting rising or falling edge of signal.
+Use software trigger item on the trigger menu.
+For trigger level, adjust left arrow on the right-side of the graph.
    - Note that I dropped first 1000 samples due to unstable/unusual reading.

 ## Contribute